 Yogi in the Smokies (Cherokee)

 Yogi in the Smokies is a Yogi Bear's Jellystone Park Camp Resort located in Cherokee, North Carolina.
-Receiving nearly perfect Good Sam ratings and with numerous positive Google reviews praising its kid-friendly nature, this campground is a great home base for a family getaway to the Great Smoky mountains any time of the year.
+Receiving high Good Sam ratings and more positive reviews from sites like RV Park Reviews and TripAdvisor praising its kid-friendly nature, this campground is a great home base for a family getaway to the Great Smoky mountains any time of the year.

 A full range of campsite options is available, ranging from primitive tent sites to deluxe RV sites with full hookups, some of which are located along the river.
 A number of sites offer water and electricity only and are suitable for tent and RV campers.